General Education

 To fulfill the social sciences requirement of the general education core, courses must require that students meet or exceed course expectations in all five objectives:

-1. Demonstrate knowledge of the theoretical and conceptual frameworks of a particular Social or Behavioral Science discipline.
+1. Demonstrate knowledge of the theoretical and conceptual frameworks of a particular Social Science discipline.

 2. Describe self and the world by examining the dynamic interaction of individuals, groups, and societies as they shape and are shaped by history, culture, institutions, and ideas.

-3. Utilize Social and Behavioral Sciences approaches, such as research methods, inquiry, or problem-solving, to examine the variety of perspectives about human experiences.
+3. Utilize Social Science approaches, such as research methods, inquiry, or problem-solving, to examine the variety of perspectives about human experiences.

 4. Evaluate how reasoning, history, or culture informs and guides individual, civic, or global decisions.